Compare Insurance Quotes

 GuideOne writes commercial products specifically for senior care homes as well as home care companies.
 Among the many facilities covered are independent living homes, skilled care facilities, and more.

 GuideOne writes package policies for faith-based schools and colleges.
 They provide both property and liability coverage along with specific coverage required by educational facilities.

 GuideOne does not offer online quoting, as all of their policies are sold through independent agents.
 That means we are unable to compare their rates to other companies.

 GuideOne accepts claims reports through a 24-hour toll-free number, or through insurance agents.
 There is currently no option to file a claim online.

 GuideOne’s adjusters and claims people are all in-house, and not independent, promising personal attention.
 They also have a catastrophe response unit (CAT Team) available to handle major natural disasters right at the scene.

 GuideOne uses Safelite for auto glass repairs, one of the biggest auto glass companies in the nation.
 They handle glass repairs swiftly and directly for many insurance companies.

-GuideOne is not Better Business Bureau accredited, but has a rating of A-.
-There are only 13 complaints against the company in the past three years, eight of which have been closed in the last 12 months.
+GuideOne is not Better Business Bureau accredited but has a rating of A-.
+There are only 13 complaints against the company in the past three years, one of which has been closed in the last 12 months.
 The company has been downgraded to an A- as the result of one complaint to which they failed to respond.

 Common insurance review sites do not have much in the way of complaints against the company.
 There are very few overall, which is very encouraging, and there is nothing that raises any big red flags.